Canon 5D Mark IV vs Sony RX10 III

 |15.||Sony RX10 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |16.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark IV and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the 5D Mark IV followed on from the Canon 5D Mark III.
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the RX10 III has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the RX10 III was succeeded by the Sony RX10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 5D Mark IV or the Sony RX10 III – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 5D Mark IV:

 - More detail: Offers more megapixels (30.1 vs 20MP) with a 23% higher linear resolution.